-Alternatively meetup.com is great for these kinds of groups as well.
+Or meetup.com is great for these kinds of groups as well.
 It takes a bit of digging.
 But using this tool, you can easily find new peers.
-Ideally, you search for a modest sized get-together.
+Ideally, you search for a modest-sized get-together.
 Let’s say you are interested in Quidditch.
 You search for local groups that do just that.
 Ask to join – chat a bit online, things click you can hang out.

-These are international examples, but undoubtedly there are local digital alternatives as well.
+These are international examples, but there are local digital alternatives as well.

 You can also join clubs or associations.
 Think of sports, games, and culture.
 Join the newbie soccer team.
 Start going to philosophy meetings.
 Tag along with the theater guys.
 There are many societies that align with your interest.